 Would I recommend Charles Stanley to others?
 No….
 (You read that right, because I think there can be a different, more realistic path to achieve the same results.)

-Charles and I are saying the same thing, but in different ways.
-Here’s more about the alternative way to frame it:
+Ultimately I came to realize that at the very core Charles and I were saying the same thing, but in different ways.
+And here’s more about the alternative way I have come to frame it:

 Progressive Christian thinkers have an opportunity to change the future, with the following three key ideas: